MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-create-server-cross-tenant.md

 Create a server configured with user-assigned managed identity and cross-tenant customer-managed TDE using PowerShell.

-For Az module installation instructions, see [Install Azure PowerShell](/powershell/azure/install-az-ps).
+For Az PowerShell module installation instructions, see [Install Azure PowerShell](/powershell/azure/install-az-ps).
 For specific cmdlets, see [AzureRM.Sql](/powershell/module/AzureRM.Sql/).

 Use the [New-AzSqlServer](/powershell/module/az.sql/New-AzSqlServer) cmdlet.